manshi-bisht/how-a-website-loads-in-the-browser/README.md

-# Day 2 – What Happens When You Open a Website
+What Happens When You Open a Website

 Website tested: https://shorterloop.com